microsoft/ApplicationInsights-JS/README.md

 To use this SDK, you'll need a subscription to [Microsoft Azure](https://azure.com).
 Application Insights has a free subscription option.
 In the [Azure Preview Portal](https://portal.azure.com), create new or open an existing Application Insights resource.

-### Initialize for MVC application
+### Initialize dynamically for MVC application using `snippet`
 Get "code to monitor my web pages" from the Quick Start page, and insert it in the head of your web pages.
 [Learn more.](https://azure.microsoft.com/documentation/articles/app-insights-javascript/)

-### Import as npm module
+### Import as npm module and initialize dynamically
 * Obtain instrumentation key from your Application Insights resource
 * Install applicationinsights-js with npm
 `npm install applicationinsights-js`

-* Import and use it
+* Import and call `downloadAndSetup` to initialize it.
+Note that you can override default CDN path of the script (for example, if you would like to host it locally) by specifying url parameter
 ```
 /* import AppInsights */
-import {AppInsights, initialize as initializeAppInsights} from "applicationinsights-js"
+import {AppInsights} from "applicationinsights-js"

-/* initialize with instrumentation key.
-You only need to do it once. */
+/* Call downloadAndSetup to download full ApplicationInsights script from CDN and initialize it with instrumentation key */
-initializeAppInsights({ instrumentationKey: "f2c1b11a-e3ec-4d3a-b96b-xxxxxxxx" });
+AppInsights.downloadAndSetup({ instrumentationKey: "f2c1b11a-e3ec-4d3a-b96b-xxxxxxxx" });

 /* example: track page view */
 AppInsights.trackPageView(